What Really Matters | How to Avoid A Stressful Wedding

 Having taken a step back from the whole thing, it’s the feelings and emotions we remember, not the stuff.

-Reading private vows to each other before our ceremony began was so incredibly intimate and special.
+Reading private vows to each other before our wedding ceremony began was so incredibly intimate and special.
 This moment will forever be for only us.

 We took time during our dinner to thank each one of our family members, who played a huge role in raising us.
 This moment with my mom is one of my favourite moments from our whole wedding day.